 Following the 1973 Supreme Court case of Roe v.
-Wade, the Department of Defense funded abortions for any women eligible for DOD health care, subject to certain limitations.
-First, two physicians were required to find that the abortion was "medically indicated" or required for "reasons of mental health."
-Second, the funding for these services could not be in conflict with the law of the state in which the abortion is carried out.
+Wade, the Department of Defense funded abortions for any women eligible for DOD health care, subject to certain limitations: first, two physicians were required to find that the abortion was "medically indicated" or required for "reasons of mental health"; second, the funding for these services could not be in conflict with the law of the state in which the abortion is carried out.
 Since states had differing rules regarding abortion, it was possible for women to be treated differently depending on the location of the facility.
 Nevertheless, there remains anecdotal evidence of variations in accessibility similar to those that existed before Roe v.
 Wade.

 In 1975, concerns were raised over inconsistencies between state statutes and the Roe decision.
-Military medical personnel were instructed to follow the Constitutional guidance provided in Roe in certain instances, even though the state statutes had not been successfully challenged in court.
+Military medical personnel were instructed to follow the constitutional guidance provided in Roe in certain instances, even though the state statutes had not been successfully challenged in court.

-From August 31, 1976 to August 31, 1977, approximately 26,000 abortions where performed in military hospitals or in the CHAMPUS program.
+From August 31, 1976, to August 31, 1977, approximately 26,000 abortions were performed in military hospitals or in the CHAMPUS program.

 In 1978, an amendment to the Department of Defense appropriations bill offered by Representative Robert Dornan prohibited the use of Defense Department funds for abortions with certain exceptions.
-This amendment, as enacted, stated that:
+This amendment, as enacted, stated that

 None of the funds appropriated by this Act shall be used to perform abortions except where the life of the mother would be endangered if the fetus were carried to term; or except for such medical procedures necessary for the victims of rape or incest, when such rape or incest has been reported promptly to a law enforcement agency or public health service; or except in those instances where severe and long-lasting physical health damage to the mother would result if the pregnancy were carried to term when so determined by two physicians.
-Nor are payments prohibited for drugs or devices to prevent implantation of the fertilized ovum, or for medical procedures necessary for the termination of an ectopic pregnancy.
+Nor are